Unboxed-Software/solana-course/content/non-transferable-token.md

 ---
-title: Non Transferable Token
+title: Non-Transferable Token
 objectives:
- - Create non transferable token
+ - Create non-transferable token
- - Mint a non transferable token
+ - Mint a non-transferable token
- - Try transfer of the non transferable token
+ - Try transfer of the non-transferable token
 ---

 # Summary
  - In the Token program, creating exclusively owned tokens was not possible.
- - Token Extension Program allows creating immutably owned tokens which cannot be transferred.
+ - The Token Extension Program allows creating tokens which cannot be transferred.

 # Overview
 In the Token program, it was impossible to create an exclusively owned mint.
-The Token Extension Program has `NonTransferable` extension which can be used to create non transferable mint.
+The Token Extension Program has a `NonTransferable` extension which can be used to create non-transferable mints.
 The tokens created using this extension cannot be moved to any other entity.
 This extension is perfect for use cases such as awarding achievements that can only belong to one person or account.

-Initializing non transferable mint involves three instruction:
+Initializing a non-transferable mint involves three instruction:

  - Create Account
- - Initialize non transferable extension
+ - Initialize non-transferable extension
  - Initialize the mint

 The first instruction `SystemProgram.createAccount` allocates space on the blockchain for the mint account.
 This instruction accomplishes three things:

- - Allocate `space`
+ - Allocates `space`
- - Transfer `lamports` for rent
+ - Transfers `lamports` for rent
- - Assign to itself it's owning program
+ - Assigns to itself it's owning program

 ```ts
 SystemProgram.createAccount({